Cultural Sector Recovery Grants for Individuals

 Register in our grants management system (or check to see if you already have a user profile).

-Complete the online application, which opens on August 15, 2022.
+Complete the online application.
 Submit it before the application deadline on November 1, 2022, at 11:59pm (ET).
 (We anticipate the application form will take about 15 minutes to complete.)

 The Cultural Sector Recovery Grants for Individuals are $5,000 grants to creatives and gig workers to support recovery from the COVID-19 pandemic and set a path for growth.
 The grants are unrestricted, meaning grantees are free to decide the best use of the funds.